brand-new and still without the 30.5 cm gun (1875)

 auxiliary sails.
 In the consequence they only had a light mast for

-they were only of limited seaworthyness and their handling was
+technology, they were only of limited seaworthyness and their

-in Essen.
-At the time the WESPE-class boats were
+AG in Essen.
+At the time the WESPE-class

-designed, fast torpedo-boats did not exist yet – the automotive
+boats were designed, fast torpedo-boats did not exist yet – the

-fish-torpedo was just being developed.
-When then in the mid-1880s
+automotive fish-torpedo was just being developed.
+When then in

-small torpedo-boats became a tactical reality, some form of
+the mid-1880s small torpedo-boats became a tactical reality,

-self-defence against them was necessary and two bronze(!)
-8.7 cm/l24
+some form of self-defence against them was necessary and two

-breech-loading guns in 'disappearing' carriage and two 37 mm
+'disappearing' carriage and two 37 mm Hotchkiss revolving guns

 The 30.5 cm/l22 Rk

-was the heaviest gun in the German Imperial Navy for many years and
+gun was the heaviest gun in the German Imperial Navy for many

-was among the heaviest ships' guns in the World at that time.
-It was
+years and was among the heaviest ships' guns in the World at that

-mounted on the usual sliding carriage on a turn-table in an open
+time.
+It was mounted on the usual sliding carriage on a turn-table

-barbette.
-Later, sliding armour shields were added to give the gun
+in an open barbette.
+Later, sliding armour shields were added to

-crew better protection while loading.
-The gun was trained entirely
+give the gun crew better protection while loading.
+The gun was

-by hand.
-The apparatus is an interesting exercise of remote control
+trained entirely by hand.
+The apparatus is an interesting exercise

-or 'power steering'.
-The No. 1 would stand in a lightly armoured box
+of remote control or 'power steering'.
+The No. 1 would stand in a

 DE LA MARINE ET DES COLONIES,

-including the Danish Navy.
-Blueprints, judging by the date probably
+well, including the Danish Navy.
+Blueprints, judging by the date

-belonged to the 'marketing package', survive in the Rigsarkivet in Copenhagen and a very
+probably belonged to the 'marketing package', survive in the Rigsarkivet in Copenhagen and a

-detailed instruction model for training the gun crews is on display
+very detailed instruction model for training the gun crews is on

-lower carriage in this model is somewhat different from that of the
+The lower carriage in this model is somewhat different from that

-WESPE-class guns, as the gun was mounted in a turret,
+of the WESPE-class guns, as the gun was mounted in

 of upper carriage